-D8.
-List any other application requirements specific to transfer applicants:
+- D8.List any other application requirements specific to transfer applicants: - ⇒ An essay may be required to get into the Bachelor programs of Artificial Intelligence and Information Security and Intelligence. - D9.

-D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+If applications are reviewed on a continuous or rolling basis, place a checkmark in the "Rolling admission" column.